Data Execution Prevention (DEP)

 4. You will now see a new window appear called Performance

-Options, click the tab along the top called Data Execution Prevention and you
+Options, click the tab along the top called Data Execution Prevention.

 By default Data Execution Prevention is turned on for Windows programs and